 If a material is freely available online (but is not public domain or C.C. licensed), always provide a link to that material to avoid copyright violation.

 Just as you cite and provide references in your scholarship, attribution acknowledges / credits the original creator of the learning material you share with students.
 Each Creative Commons license requires attribution (CC BY), so that original authorship is given every time the work is shared / redistributed.

-Attribution is a requirement when you redistribute a material as a PDF or other applicable file type (as opposed to linking out to the material on the web).
-The added affordance of being able to save or ‘retain’ a copy of the material and redistribute it makes it that much more stable for long-term use.
+Attribution is a requirement when you redistribute a material as a PDF or other applicable format or platform (as opposed to providing an external link to the material on the web).

 Example of an Attribution